-When you use Casper SmartStart to create a backup for your computer, you choose the backup device and type of backup that will provide you with the recovery capabilities you require and Casper does the rest.
+When you use Casper SmartStart to create a backup for a Windows server, you choose the backup device and type of backup that will provide you with the recovery capabilities you require and Casper does the rest.
 When choosing a new disk for the backup, Casper will also initialize the disk for you automatically.
 For complete details, see Creating and Maintaining a System Backup.

-When upgrading your computer to equip it with a faster or larger capacity system disk, Casper SmartStart will automatically initialize the replacement disk and copy everything from your existing system disk to your new disk.
+When upgrading a server to equip it with a faster or larger capacity system disk device, Casper SmartStart will automatically initialize the replacement disk or RAID array and then copy everything from the existing system disk device to the new disk device.
 See Upgrading the Windows System Disk for complete details.

 NOTE: This guide provides an overview of Casper SmartStart.
-For additional assistance, please refer to the Casper Secure User Guide or help file included with the program.
+For additional assistance, please refer to the Casper User Guide or help file included with the program.